 Staying in shape and healthy is essential for everyone all of the time, but even more so while traveling.
-Whether you’re spending long hours in the car on a road trip or on a plane with tons of people who aren’t typically in “your bubble,” it’s vital to stay as healthy as possible because we’re in a pandemic and also – you want to enjoy your destination at the end of the journey!
+Whether you’re spending long hours in the car on a road trip or on a plane with tons of people who aren’t typically in “your bubble,” it’s vital to stay as healthy as possible.
+After all, you want to enjoy your destination at the end of the journey!

 Even when you’re trying to travel as light and minimally as possible, there are certain things you want to have on hand to make this easy and doable.

 It’s easy to fall for super convenient fast foods while traveling – I see you airport Cinnabon.
 But, the reality is, we’re going to feel much better and have a much better time if we’re nourishing our bodies while on the road.
 If you have time, preparing snacks and light meals ahead of time is your best bet.